felixle236/node-core/README.md

 ### Generate Module

 - This feature is very useful.
 It helps developers to reduce a part of development time.
-- If you want to create module Client, you can execute: `npm run generate:module Client`.
-It will generate entity, schema, repository, interactor, controller,....
+- Create `Client` module, you can execute: `npm run generate:module Client`.
+It will generate entity, schema, repository, usecase, controller,....
+- Create sub module as `ClientCategory` into `Client` module, execute: `npm run generate:module Client#ClientCategory`.
+It will generate entity, schema, repository, usecase, controller,...into `Client` module (`client` folders).
+- Create `FindClientByOwner` usecase, execute: `npm run generate:usecase Client:Query:FindClientByOwner`.
+It will generate that usecase only.
+We have 2 methods: `Query`, `Command`.
+- Create `CreateClientTest` usecase for sub-module `ClientTest` into `Client` module, execute: `npm run generate:usecase Client#ClientTest:Command:CreateClientTest`.

+> After generate usecase, we need to modify the content of them for suited.

 ### Configuration